Is SharePoint the Right Choice for Your Medical Device QMS?

 4. But what about e-signatures?

-In contrast to other QMS software, there’s no built-in electronic signature approval solution with SharePoint that can meet the GXP and FDA CFR 21 Part 11 regulations.
-You’ll be using third-party integrations and your own development skills to gain ISO certification and achieve some of the most exacting FDA requirements.
-These include managing access to signatures, controlling passwords, authenticating identities and appending each signature’s meaning to your audit trail.
+In contrast to other QMS software, there’s no built-in electronic signature approval solution with SharePoint that can meet the GXP, Annex 11 and FDA CFR 21 Part 11 regulations.
+You’ll be using third-party integrations and your own development skills to gain ISO certification and achieve some of the most exacting regulatory requirements.
+It’s a tall order to self programme a closed loop eQMS, capable of controlling passwords, authenticating identities and appending each signature’s meaning to your audit trail.

 5. Can SharePoint control your versioning?